 This might be because we need to get rid of the alkali, or it might be because the neutralisation reaction makes a useful salt.

 We can also use titration to work out the concentration of an acid or alkali which isn't known.

-1. Wear protective glasses all the time when doing the experiment.
+1. Wear protective glasses all the time while doing the experiment.

 2. Use a measuring pipette to measure 25 cm3 of alkali and put the alkali in a conical flask.

 3. Add a few drops of indicator to the alkali.
 A good indicator to use is phenolphthalein.
 This is pink in alkali, and colourless in acid.
 Since it only has two colours, it changes sharply, so we know when neutralisation has happened.